Helen (Atlanta): Critical reviews

 Leigh-Anne Jackson of The New York Times wrote, "The game seemed so simple, yet they seemed unbelievably impressed by his performance.
 Had he actually won?
 Or were they just making a fool of him?
 This was yet another scene paying homage to Get Out."
-Jacob Oller of Paste gave the episode a 8.8 out of 10 rating and wrote, "Equally scary is the finality of it all.
+Jacob Oller of Paste gave the episode an 8.8 out of 10 rating and wrote, "Equally scary is the finality of it all.
 The arbitrary, exhausted finality of the penultimate scene is the unavoidable depression of a breakup that's been seen coming, plastered over, and rotted hollow.
 They've been tangled in this game too long for its participants to ignore.
 Now that the game is ended, it's clear both players were experts, but the only way either could win was to stop playing."
 Miles Surrey of The Ringer wrote, "'Helen' culminates with Earn staidly escorting Van to her apartment door, the dynamic moving forward a series of business transactions about shared bills and their daughter.
 At least for now.
 Nothing in Atlanta is ever really set in stone — even before 'Robbin’ Season' started — and for every step a character seemingly takes, there's something that takes them two steps back.
 There's nothing surreal about that; it's just human."

 Accolades

 TVLine named Zazie Beetz as an honorable mention as the "Performer of the Week" for the week of March 24, 2018, for her performance in the episode.
 The site wrote, "In their breakup scene, Beetz didn't have to scream and cry to get her point across; instead, she was quietly resolute as Van firmly told Earn, 'I want to be in a relationship where I'm valued as a human being, and not as an accessory you can f—k.'
 Let's just hope Van and Earn's split doesn't mean this is the last we'll see of Beetz's deep, delicate performance."
+Beetz additionally earned a nomination for Supporting Actress in a Comedy Series at the 70th Primetime Emmy Awards.